General Program Requirements:

 |Advanced Research Methods Course 1||3|

 All students are required to take at least one advanced research methods course in Media and Communication.
-Beyond the first course, these advanced courses can be taken as electives, and students will be encouraged to take additional advanced courses under the guidance of their program advisor.
+Beyond the first course, these advanced courses can be taken as electives.
+Students are encouraged to take additional advanced courses under the guidance of their program advisor.

 Elective credits may be taken in the Lew Klein College of Media and Communication, with up to 6 credits of electives taken within other schools and colleges at Temple University.